- Not a substitute for professional veterinary help.

 8. If your cat has long hair, comb it.
 Long, wet hair is prone to matting.

 9. Reward your kitty with a treat!
 This will help him maintain a positive association with bathtime.

 Extra tips to make bathtime easier

-- Animal Planet suggests trimming your cat’s nails before bathtime to protect yourself from scratches.
+- You might want to consider trimming your cat’s nails before bathtime to protect yourself from scratches.